How to Exploit Negativity in Writing: Tips for Writers

 “Action beats to attribute dialogue are encouraged.”

-Study These Examples
+Let’s Study Some Examples

 Negative: Wren plodded into the kitchen.
 She had never liked cooking, especially when it involved feeding strangers she barely knew.
 It wasn’t fair.